Würm (band): History

 In 2018, ORG Music released a compilation double album entitled Exhumed which consists of Feast along with unreleased tracks and demos.
 In January 2020, the band reunited to play a show to benefit music education at Castelar Elementary school.
-After reuniting, the band recorded new material for a 7" album, Poison b/w Zero Sum, which will be released in September 2020 for Record Store Day.
+After reuniting, the band recorded new material for a 7" single, "Poison" b/w "Zero Sum", which was released in September 2020 for Record Store Day.